Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 * [A Slack message being received](#slack-message-received)
 * [An incoming webhook](#webhooks)

-The events handled in triggers follow the [Cloud Events](https://cloudevents.io/) specification so they include all the information described there and the specific information of the event is inside the `data` field.
+**Note:** The events handled in triggers follow the [Cloud Events](https://cloudevents.io/) specification.
+All the information described there and the specific information of the event is contained inside the `data` field.

 ### BPMN engine events